deeprob/16p12_WGS_project/README.md

 # 16p12_WGS_project
-Codebase for the manuscript titled "Distinct variant classes differentially contribute to specific phenotypes of neurodevelopmentaldisorders"
+Codebase for the manuscript titled *"Distinct variant classes differentially contribute to specific phenotypes of neurodevelopmentaldisorders"*

+## Repository structure
 The codebase is divided into multiple directories based on the order of results that appear in the manuscript except the preprocess directory.
-Further details about each directory is included in independent README.md files within those directory.
+Further details about each directory is included in independent README.md files within the directory.

 A brief description of each directory is given below:

 **0_preprocess**: This directory holds all the raw data pre-processing scripts for this project.
 The pre-processed data is shared amongst all the other directories.